Post-Publish Adoption Proof

 - per-command stdout and stderr under `logs/`

-The gate passes only when both projects have taskable routes, no unexpected command failures, no crash signatures, and no performance-budget failures.
-Inspect task output manually to confirm that the first read target is the route implementation, not a layout, generated route tree, or unrelated sibling app.
+The harness gate passes only when every isolated target run has taskable routes, no unexpected command failures, no crash signatures, and no performance-budget failures.
+Inspect the raw task output and the frozen route replay to confirm that the first read target is the route implementation, not a layout, generated route tree, or unrelated sibling app.
+The harness alone does not establish the 84/84 and 24/24 route qualification counts.

 ## Greenfield Lane